 A short walk east across the Kursaal or Santa Catalina bridges from Parte Vieja, the Pintxos bars of Gros offer a much more laid back and local experience.
 Not only does the food rival that of the Old Quarter but you will have pleasure of meeting some of the friendliest locals and barmen around.
 On top of that, with Pintxos dishes and wines by the glass typically 10-20% cheaper than their counterparts in Old town, you get incredible value for money here.

-Here are 3 of my favourite Pintxos bars in Gros for those of you looking to escape the crowds of Parte Vieja and crawl a little bit off the beaten track in San Sebastian.
+Here are some of my favourite Pintxos bars in Gros for those of you looking to escape the crowds of Parte Vieja and crawl a little bit off the beaten track in San Sebastian.